invisibleXML/ixml/misc/pragmas.md

   since we would still have to specify that their position relative to other pragmas is not signficant.

+  *Restrict all grammar-level pragmas to occur before the first rule.*

 * Should the ixml pragmas for namespace declarations cause standard XML namespace declarations for all prefixes declared?
 That would allow an XSLT or XQuery processor to understand the namespace bindings relevant for QNames appearing as nonterminal names.
   Rationale for current decision:  it's an example, not a proposal for the spec, and it's complicated enough already.

+  *In the V proposal, this is required, since attributes and elements may be using qualified names with bound prefixes.
+In the F proposal, it's not required but it may be advantageous.
+It will probably be simpler to specify that it always happens.*

 * Allow pragmas between `alt` elements / immediately before the separator between top-level alternatives in a right-hand side?